vandanrohatgi/blog-grave/_posts/2021-1-17-Pursuit-of-snappyness.md

 ;; MSG SIZE  rcvd: 104
 {%endhighlight%}

 Thats better.
-Now shaving off a few miliseconds may not bring about huge changes in your life but hey each and every drop counts.
+Now shaving off a few milliseconds may not bring about huge changes in your life but hey each and every drop counts.

 <img src="/images/snappyness/dns.png" width="1000">